 Pink, white, in a hot chocolate, toasted over the fire, every which way they are great.
 But very few people know how and why they first came to be..... on to our Foraging Expert, Thom Hunt.

-The Mallow family have a strange characteristic of being filled with a gloopy kind of mucus.
+The Mallow family has a strange characteristic of being filled with a gloopy kind of mucus.

 Instead of a watery liquid like most plants, or sticky sugar saps like trees, Mallows have a gum-style filling.
 And of all of them, the Marsh Mallow (being found obviously in wet areas so rarely dries out) has the most.